Timelapse of the Future: Film

 Via Long Now Foundation, he then further explained:My original plan was to make something more like an art installation piece where there wouldn't be so much talking and facts; it would basically just be the timeline and some chill music and meditative imagery of black holes that would just span for like 10 minutes at a time, and you'd get this abstract impression of how long the future is going to be, and how much emptiness there is.
 But the more I dug into it, the more I found there's so much to talk about, and so much to say, that it would be foolish to waste this opportunity.
 I had a draft of this [in summer 2018], and felt it needed to be taken to the next level.
 So I spent another six months really digging into the VFX of it all, and the research, and figuring out how to build the flow of it and the structure and how to make it work.
 And I am glad I did.
 There's just so much to say, and so much I had to leave out.
 But it came together really well and I am pretty stoked about how it turned out.Like his other films, animating and editing uses Cinema 4D, Octane Render, and Adobe After Effects.
 Closed captioning is made by volunteers from Amara and YouTube.
-The English closed caption, in particular, is made in an aesthetic manner rather than an accessible manner, in which closed captions are made for the audibly impaired.

 Boswell, like several of his films, was supported by computer scientist Juan Benet, thus having his company Protocol Labs, an open-source R&D lab, credited.